-Policy No. 3357:15-13-37 Revised: 03/14/2015 Page 1 of 2 Revised: 06/07/2021
+Policy No. 3357:15-13-37 Page 1 of 2 Effective: 02/18/2010 Revised: 03/14/2015 Revised: 06/07/2021

 The policy governs the electronic recording made by students, faculty, and staff in a classroom or other official academic setting.
 Electronic recording is not permitted unless explicit permission is granted and other students are notified.
 Students, except those who have an accommodation letter from Disability Support Services (DSS), who would like to record a classroom lecture or activity or teaching sessions must obtain permission from the instructor prior to the recording.
 The instructor may choose to restrict or prohibit the electronic recordings of lectures and activities or teaching sessions except for those students who meet the eligibility criteria from DSS.
 The College maintains the right of each faculty member to determine if and how personal electronic devices are allowed to be used in the classroom.